Understanding the negative implications of influencer marketing

 Written by Asger Häversjö

 One of the seven laws of network states that with the increasing information on the web, we have limited attention to what we read (Van Dijk, 2012).
-Recent myths describe it as our attention span is less than a goldfish.
+Recent myths describe it as our attention span is less than a goldfish, all thanks to the negative effects of social media influencers.
 Whether that is true or not (there is a whole literature stream about it) the fact remains that there is too much information on the web for us to consume (Van Dijk, 2012).
-The overflow of information creates a dilemma for Marketers, how can they reach us when we are neither looking nor listening?
+The overflow of information creates a dilemma for marketers, how can they reach us when we are neither looking nor listening?

 One of the answers to this dilemma is that brands have entered spheres that are made for human interaction, such as social media (Gensler et al., 2013).
 Branding on social media takes different forms, but recent research shows that to manage a brand on social media the manager needs to create interactivity and let the users take control (Christodoulides, 2009).